Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the

 The Catechism of the Catholic Church teaches that the word baptism comes from the Greek baptizein, which means to “plunge” or “immerse” into water.
 Through the sacrament of Baptism we are freed from original sin, reborn as a child of God, become members of Christ and are incorporated into the family of the Catholic Church.
 (CCC 1213)

 The preferred way that the sacrament of Baptism is celebrated is at one of our weekend Masses – Saturday, 5:00 pm or Sunday at 9:45 am.
 In this way, the community is present, offering their love and support for the child and the family.

 Parents should contact Deacon Rich Foley at (650) 366-9544 to set up an informational appointment when requesting a baptism at St. Matthias.
 During the appointment, the parents are signed up for a Baptismal Preparation class if they have not attended one within the last few years.
 The date of the baptism is also put on the calendar.

 All the sacraments are free, the same as God’s love for us.
 However, we ask you to help contribute to the ongoing support of the Church with a suggested donation of $50-100 or whatever you are able to afford.
 Your gift should be mailed to the office within a few days after your child is baptized.

 A Baptismal certificate is mailed to the parents after the Baptism has taken place.

-When children who have not been baptized have reached school age, we encourage parents to enroll in our faith formation (GIFT ) programs and begin attending as a family.
+When children who have reached school age, but have not yet been baptized, we encourage parents to enroll in our faith formation (GIFT ) programs and begin attending as a family.
 We invite them to schedule an appointment with the Faith Formation staff and begin the preparation process for Baptism.

 To learn more about receiving the sacrament of Baptism as an adult or child of catechetical age, visit the RCIA page.